 Study: The Case of Virgin Births in the United States

 Virgin births are best reserved for religious and cultural narratives.
-But there appears to be a growing case of similar miraculous births transpiring in modernity.
+But there appears to be cases of similar miraculous births transpiring in modernity.
 Several women in the United States have claimed pregnancy without sexual intercourse or using assisted pregnancy technology according to a study published in the British Medical Journal in 2013.

 A Look Into The Study About Claims of Virgin Births Among U.S. Women